hobbyiot/HELIUM-SENSORS/H2S-Dev V1.2/MANUFACTURING DATA/README.md

 ### Pick-place data

 Pick-place data is required for component placement.
 Each component designator is related to the part position on the board.
-Coordinates together with rotation information are provided for the manufacturing process.
-An inspection of the actual placement before soldering is always a good practice.
+Coordinates together with rotation information are provided for the component placement process.
+A careful inspection of the first populated sample before soldering is always a good practice.

 ### Bill of materials (BOM)

 Bill of materials (BOM) is the actual list of components used.
-It contains important information for the exact type defined by the manufacturer and the corresponding part number.
+It contains important information for the exact type of each part defined by the component manufacturer and the corresponding part number.
 Specific parameters like voltage, current, material, etc. are also part of the BOM.
-It may also include other useful information as per manufacturer's requirements.
+It may also include other useful information as per PCB manufacturer's requirements.

 ### H2S-Dev V1.2 Variants